5 Tips from Cornerstone Content Experts

 Kaleigh Moore, a SaaS Marketer explains, “Producing content requires lots of keyword research, tons of writing, and a competitive advantage.
 If you have a small team, this can be a major time-suck and it can pull your in-house team members away.
 That’s why it’s always wise to outsource the execution of the pieces to freelance writers who are experts on the topics.
 This frees up more time and staff resources, allowing you to tap into an expert’s existing knowledge base instead of spending hours researching on your own.
 This makes scaling up of this content more realistic.”

 4. Prioritize site navigation and internal linking

 Jimmy Daily, Marketing Director of Animals said, “It’s easy to publish an article, but it’s always hard to build it in an optimal way to your site structure.
-Content creation is one step and you should make sure you leave time, budget and energy to build internal links and improve your design and navigation as required.”
+Content creation is one step and you should make sure you leave time, budget, and energy to build internal links and improve your design and navigation as required.”

 5. Find high-volume search terms within a topic area

 Louis Grenier, Content Lead at Hotjar explains “It all starts with identifying what people are actually searching for.
 Knowing what people search for on Google is like understanding people’s minds.
-Once you identify what keywords people search for, those relevant to your business, the number of people that search for those and how to rank for them, you should get a prioritized list of topics you want to cover.
+Once you identify what keywords people search for, those relevant to your business, the number of people that search for them, and how to rank for them, you should get a prioritized list of topics you want to cover.
 A cornerstone content strategy should take into consideration the topics you need to cover and the core page you need to build.